bionitio-team/bionitio/perl5/README.md

 ## Installation

-`biotool.pl` depends on [BioPerl](http://bioperl.org) for parsing FASTA files.
-Installing this can be done in many ways:
+`biotool.pl` depends on [BioPerl](http://bioperl.org) for parsing FASTA files, and Log4Perl for logging.
+Installing these can be done in many ways:

 ### DEB (Ubuntu/Debian/Mint)
 ```